WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 response = actor.resume()
 ```

-If you wish to use the older Graph ID algorithm, it can be accessed using a slightly different referal link (which requires code changes):
+If you wish to use the older Graph ID algorithm (deprecated), it can be accessed using a slightly different referal link (which requires code changes):

     /review/identification/graph/refer/?imgsetid=1&option=census&species=zebra_grevys&backend=graph_algorithm